-Any person claiming deduction of any amount in section 80U cannot be claimed the same amount again in section 80DD.
+Any person claiming a deduction of any amount in section 80U cannot be claimed the same amount again in section 80DD.
 Section 80DD is applicable on all the expenses incurred to caring the disabled dependent.
 The expenses include the insurance premium also which is paid for the purpose of maintenance of disabled dependent.

 To availed such deduction individual is required to submit the medical certificate authenticating the disability of dependent issued by the state or central government medical board.

-The amount of deduction to any person is allowed on the basis of percentage of disability of a disable dependent i: e if the percentage is 40% or more of one more disability the deduction is allowed up to Rs 75000/-
+The amount of deduction to any person is allowed on the basis of percentage of disability of a disabled dependent i: e if the percentage is 40% or more of one more disability the deduction is allowed up to Rs 75000/-

 The amount of deduction allowed will be 1, 25,000/- if the person is 80% or more of one or more disabled.